 As well as linking The Old Ghost Road with the Heaphy Track, this route also connects to the Old Ghost Roundabout Heartland Ride which heads south from Seddonville to Granity and back to Lyell via the Denniston Plateau, and forms one section of the epic Kahurangi 500 bikepacking route.

 Starting from The Old Ghost Road northern trailhead, the route follows Mokihinui Road through the settlement of Seddonville.
 Take the opportunity to stop at the Rough and Tumble Lodge or Seddonville Hotel (pub) as there are few opportunities to buy food and drink on the journey ahead.

 After 6km turn right onto SH67 and cross the Mokihinui River.
-From here this Heartland Ride follows Karamea Highway (SH67) for 67km so it’s hard to get lost!
+From here this Connector Ride follows Karamea Highway (SH67) for 67km so it’s hard to get lost!
 Immediately after the Mokihinui River Bridge is the turnoff for Gentle Annie Seaside Accommodation (3km down De Malmanches Road).

 The only other accommodation options along the route are in Little Wanganui (40km from Seddonville) where there is a hotel with rooms, cabins and a cafe/restaurant, or Karamea (56km) where there is a wider range of accommodation including, a hotel, motels, holiday park, backpackers and campground.

 Shortly after crossing the Mokihinui River, SH67 begins to climb for about 7km over the Karamea Bluff to a highpoint of around 420m.
 After a few more undulations the route descends to the Lake Hanlon trailhead (just over 25km from the Mokihinui River Bridge).
 A 1.5km walking track (30mins return) leads to a picturesque mirror lake, which is well worth the detour and a nice spot for lunch.